National Highway 66 (India): Road condition

 Currently, the road is comparatively narrow and without dividers for the most part.
 The lack of dividers has led to an increased incidence of head-on collisions between vehicles.
 At some places, signboards indicating left or right turns, speed-breakers, etc. are either damaged or missing.
 In addition to its narrow span, there are no guard railings along the sides of the highway.
 The sides of the road are at times at a lower level than the road.
 Due to heavy human settlement around the highway and narrow span, the average speed on this highway is far lesser than what can be attained on comparatively better highways such as NH3, NH4 or NH8.
 One can find carcasses of animals on the road, indicating the risk of inattentive animals coming into the road.
 Two-wheel vehicles must take a special note of this.
 The road surface is uneven at certain stretches, not just in rainy seasons, but even at other times.

 At certain places in Karnataka, the surface is so badly damaged that the iron rods underneath are exposed.
 Presently, the work on widening this highway has been undertaken at certain stretches.
 Due to narrow span and lack of dividers, there are no separate lanes for oncoming traffic, driving and passing (over-taking).
 As a result, over-taking is quite rampant.
 At times, motorists attempt over-taking even on curves where the oncoming traffic cannot be seen.
 Other motorists are advised to be on the lookout for such oncoming vehicles.

 On 19 March 2013 a bus carrying over 50 persons fell off a bridge close to a river in the Khed area of Ratnagiri district.
 37 people were killed in the incident.

 The highway in the state of Karnataka is being upgraded to a 60-metre-wide grade separated highway, in which vehicles can travel at a speed of 100 km per hour.
 It is a major overhaul, in which certain bridges are being constructed as six-lane bridges for the smooth movement of traffic.
 The widening work is going on in the complete stretch from the Goa border to the Kerala border.
 The stretch between Suratkal (NITK) to Kankanady cross (Mahavir Circle) has been already converted to four lanes.
-The four-lane stretch between Surathkal and Coondaapur is under progress.
+The four-lane stretch between Surathkal and Kundapura has been completed.

+The Maximum permissible speed for this road is 100 km/h on 6-lane national highways in kerala.